RIP Subhas Bhowmick: 'A Bulldozer', vibrant character, peerless man manager | Sports-Games

 ''He had to undergo dialysis regularly for about three and half months.
 He also underwent bypass surgery about 23 years ago.
 Recently, he was admitted to a private hospital in Ekbalpur with a chest infection,'' a family member said.

-While India had some of the finest international footballers in the 1960's which include Pradeep Banerjee, Chuni Goswami, Tulsidas Balaram, Jarnail Singh, Arun Ghosh, Peter Thangaraj to name a few, the numbers quote dwindled in the '70s save two Bengalis, who were thought of international standard.
+While India had some of the finest international footballers in the 1960s which include Pradeep Banerjee, Chuni Goswami, Tulsidas Balaram, Jarnail Singh, Arun Ghosh, Peter Thangaraj to name a few, the numbers dwindled in the 70s save two Bengalis, who were thought of international standard.

-They were pint-sized right back Sudhir Karmakar and 'bulldozer' winger Bhowmick, who were both parts of the 1970 Asian Games bronze-winning Indian football team.
+They were pint-sized right back Sudhir Karmakar and 'bulldozer' winger Bhowmick, who were both part of the 1970 Asian Games bronze-winning Indian football team.

-Bhowmick scored in the tournament and his,24 games for India had nine goals including a hattrick in the Merdeka Cup (Indian teams were a regular feature in the '60s and '70s) along with goals in the Asian Games in Bangkok.
+Bhowmick, in fact, scored in the tournament and in his 24 games for India, had nine goals including a hat-trick in the Merdeka Cup (Indian teams were a regular feature in the 60s and 70s) along with goals in the Asian Games in Bangkok.

 However, what made Bhowmick famous was his exploits at the club level for East Bengal primarily and also for Mohun Bagan.

-He had scored 83 goals for the reds and golds and 82 for the green and maroon between 1969 to 1977 as Kolkata football's popularity was at its peak during that era.
+He had scored 82 goals for the red and golds and 83 for the green and maroon between 1969 to 1979 as Kolkata football's popularity was at its peak during that era.

-For East Bengal, it was diminutive Gautam sarkar, who would do the spadework in the midfield and leave it for Bhowmick and Shyam Thapa to seal the deal.
+For East Bengal, it was the diminutive Gautam sarkar, who would do the spadework in the midfield and the leave it for Bhowmick and Shyam Thapa to seal the deal.

-His finest hour came in the IFA Shield final in 1975 when East Bengal wallopped Mohun Bagan 5-0.
+His finest hour came in the IFA Shield final in 1975 when East Bengal walloped Mohun Bagan 5-0.

-The legend has it that Bhowmick would race past the Bagan defense and then call his colleagues ''aay, aay, goal kore Jaa'' (come, come, score the goals).
+Legend has it that Bhowmick would race past the Bagan defence and then call his colleagues ''aay, aay, goal kore jaa'' (come, come, score the goals).

-Although he never admitted Mohun Bagan releasing him for its services a few years before had left him sour and he wanted to teach the green and maroon a lesson in red and gold colors.
+Although he never admitted but Mohun Bagan releasing him form its services a few years before had left him sour and he wanted to teach the green and maroon a lesson in red and gold colours.

-He also had some great games for Mohun Bagan including one against Pele's New York Vosmos in 1977 and also in 1977, he singlehandedly won the Durand Cup for Mohun Bagan after a massive fall-out with coach PK Banerjee, whom he considered as his 'Guru'.
+He also had some great games for Mohun Bagan including one against Pele's New York Cosmos in 1977 and in 1977, he singlehandedly won the Durand Cup for Mohun Bagan after a massive fallout with coach PK Banerjee, whom he considered as his 'Guru'.

-The coach would become nervous before a big match and ''would say negative stuff'' so a livid Subhas locked him in his hotel room so that ''there's no negativity during the match.''
-After hanging up his boots in 1979 when he was only 29, Bhowmick switched to coaching making his debut on the field as the coach of George Telegraph in 1986.
+The coach would become nervous before a big match and ''would say negative stuff'' so a livid Bhowmick locked him in his hotel room so that ''there's no negativity during the match.''
+When he hung up his boots in 1979 aged 29, Bhowmick switched to coaching, making his debut for George Telegraph in 1986.

-But his actual coaching career kicked off from Mohun Bagan in 1991 and played a role in getting Subrata Bhattacharya, already into his 17th season as a professional player, retire.
+But his actual coaching career kicked off from Mohun Bagan in 1991 and he played a role in getting Subrata Bhattacharya, already into his 17th season as a professional player, retired.

-Before that in 1990, he coached the Indian team in the Presidents Gold Cup tournament in Dhaka, which was also a disaster.
+Before that, in 1990, he coached the Indian team in a Presidents Gold Cup tournament in Dhaka, which was also a disaster.

-But it was in late 2002 when he came back as East Bengal coach, it was a different avatar as a man-manager cum shrewd tactician.
-He coached red-and-gold to the historic ASEAN Cup triumph in 2003.
+But, in late 2002, when he came back as East Bengal coach, it was as a man-manager cum shrewd tactician.
+He coached the red-and-gold to a historic ASEAN Cup triumph in 2003.
+The final match that East Bengal won against BEC Terro Sasana of Thailand happened to be one of the finest games played by an Indian club side against a premier Asian Club side.

+On return, there were at least 25,000 people at the Kolkata airport to greet the East Bengal team and Bhowmick was the cynosure of all eyes.

-Bhowmick also coached East Bengal to successive National league titles (2003-04) and replicated the success with Churchill Brothers (I-League win in 2012-13) as its technical director as he was known as the 'Jose Mourinho' of Kolkata Maidan.
+Bhowmick also coached East Bengal to successive National League titles (2003-04) and replicated the success with Churchill Brothers (I-League win in 2012-13) as its technical director.
+He was then known as the 'Jose Mourinho' of Kolkata Maidan.

 He was also the coach of Mohammedan Sporting in 2006, Salgaoncar in 2007-'08 before joining Churchill Brothers where he made them I-League champions for a second time.

-He became the coach of Mohun Bagan in 2010-11 and the last time he was seen in a coaching role in East Bengal was in 2018.
+He became the coach of Mohun Bagan in 2010-11 and the last time he was seen in coaching role, at East Bengal, was in 2018.

 Highlights in Statistics For India Asian Games Bronze in 1970 Also played 1974 Asiad.